 2. There are many types of hurricane shutters

 Many people think of corrugated aluminum storm panels when they think of hurricane shutters.
-This makes sense because there are so many homes in Fort Myers and the surrounding areas that have these panels installed.
-But there are so many more types of hurricane shutters than just standard aluminum storm panels.
+This makes sense because there are so many homes in Southwest Florida and the surrounding areas that have these panels installed.
+But there are so many more types of hurricane shutters than just standard hurricane panels.

 Types of hurricane shutters include:

 - Accordion shutters are storm shutters that open and close horizontally, similar to the fins of an accordion.

 - Bahama (Bermuda) shutters provide Caribbean style, shade and storm protection

 - Clamshell shutters are aluminum, impact resistant awnings that open and close vertically.